sinatra/sinatra.github.com/contributing.markdown

 * [The Introduction](intro.html) is generated from Sinatra's [README file](http://github.com/sinatra/sinatra/blob/master/README.rdoc).

-* If you want help translating the documentation, there already are a [Japanese](http://github.com/sinatra/sinatra/blob/master/README.jp.rdoc) and a [German](http://github.com/sinatra/sinatra/blob/master/README.de.rdoc) version of the README, which regularly tend to fall behind the English version.
+* If you want to help translating the documentation, there already is a [Japanese](http://github.com/sinatra/sinatra/blob/master/README.jp.rdoc) and a [German](http://github.com/sinatra/sinatra/blob/master/README.de.rdoc) version of the README, which tend to fall behind the English version.
+Translations into other languages would also be appreciated.

 ## Looking for something to do?